Japan: Shinzo Abe is reelected prime minister, winning 312 votes in the 465-seat lower house. He appoints an unchanged cabinet.

 Italy: In presidential elections in Sicilia, Nello Musumeci (centre-right) is elected with 39.8% of the vote, while Giancarlo Cancelleri (Five Star Movement) wins 34.7% and Fabrizio Micari (centre-left) 18.7%.
 Musumeci takes office November 18.

 Solomon Islands: Prime Minister Manasseh Sogavare is ousted in a parliamentary no-confidence vote (27-23).
 On November 15 Rick Hou is elected prime minister, receiving 33 votes against 16 for John Moffat Fugui.
-On November 16 most of Hou's cabinet is sworn in, including Sogavare as finance minister, Jimson Fiau Tanagada as home affairs minister, and Moses Garu as national security minister.
+On November 16 most of Hou's cabinet is sworn in, including Sogavare as finance minister, Jimson Fiau Tanangada as home affairs minister, and Moses Garu as national security minister.
+On November 17 the remaining ministers are sworn in, including Milner Tozaka, reappointed as foreign minister.
+On November 30, the High Court invalidates the election to parliament of Tanangada, thus depriving him of his ministerial portfolio.

 Zimbabwe: Vice President Emmerson Mnangagwa is removed from his post.